martadams89/gofile-dl/README.md

 Having issues with gofile-dl?
 Here are some resources:

 - **GitHub Issues**: Use our [issue tracker](https://github.com/martadams89/gofile-dl/issues) for bug reports and feature requests.
-- **Discussions**: For general questions and community support, use our [GitHub Discussions](https://github.com/martadams89/gofile-dl/discussions).

 ## Versioning